 The Residence Hall Association has compiled a list of 11 questions that will help you get to know your new roommate better and to help break the ice.

 - What do you plan to bring to campus that wouldn't need to be duplicated?
-(TV, VCR/DVD, Stereo, Playstation etc.)
+(TV, DVD player, stereo, gaming system etc.)